AbhishekGit-hash/Credit-Card-Lead-Prediction/README.md

 The project has been divided into the following steps :
 ### 1. Exploratory Data Analysis
 In this step features having missing values and outliers, target variable distribution, numerical feature distribution, categorical feature distribution, Univariate and Bivariate Analysis was performed.<br>
-**Some of the data insights are given below**. _(For the detail EDA please refer to the [ipyb notebook](https://github.com/AbhishekGit-hash/Credit-Card-Lead-Prediction/blob/master/Credit%20Card%20Lead%20Prediction.ipynb))_
+**Some of the data insights are given below**. _(For the detail EDA please refer to the [ipynb notebook](https://github.com/AbhishekGit-hash/Credit-Card-Lead-Prediction/blob/master/Credit%20Card%20Lead%20Prediction.ipynb))_
 - Customers aged between 40-60 have greater interest in credit cards whereas customers in their 20s and 30s and less interested<br><br>
 <img src="Visualizations/Age_Distribution.PNG" height="300" align="middle"><br><br>
 - Salaried person are less likely to take up credit cards.
 Only among Entrepreneur the number of customers interested to take up credit cards is more. **66%** of total Customers falling in **Entrepreneural** category in Occupation have shown interest in the past followed by **27.6%** Self Employed, **24.5%** in Others category and **16%** Salaried.There are only **2 Entrepreneurs who don't have any credit product**.<br><br>